-The term ‘until death do us part,’ does not hold true in many American marriages.
+The term ‘until death do us part’ does not hold true in many American marriages.
 In fact, the Centers for Disease Control and Prevention states that at least 50 percent of all marriages end in divorce in the country.
 For the baby boomer generation, the rate of divorce has risen over the past 20 years.
 According to a study released by Bowling Green State University, one in four people over the age of 50 will file for divorce, which is a substantial increase from the one in ten people who filed for divorce in 1990.
-This phenomenon of gray divorce is sweeping across Illinois and the nation, leaving many people to question the cause for this rise in marriage dissolution and the need to negotiate a divorce settlement.
+This gray divorce phenomenon is sweeping across Illinois and the nation, leaving many people to question the cause for this rise in marriage dissolution and the need to negotiate a divorce settlement.

-As the economy improves, the number of job opportunities increase.
-More women than ever before have infiltrated the workforce and many have mastered successful careers, according to the U.S. Department of Labor.
+As the economy improves, the number of job opportunities increases.
+More women than ever before have infiltrated the workforce, and many have mastered successful careers, according to the U.S. Department of Labor.
 Bloomberg News reported that 58 percent of adult women were employed in the U.S. earlier this year.
 In 2011, approximately 67 percent of working women were divorced.
 Not only are more women able to find jobs if they should find themselves in a position where they have to enter the workforce, but some are financially independent by the time they reach 50-years-old.
 These women are more likely to leave a relationship that does not meet their expectations.
 Couples who were at one time unable to afford a divorce may now consider going through with the process.

 An article published in Communities Digital News points to empty nest syndrome as a likely cause of gray divorce.
 Couples who build their marriage around their children may find it difficult to reconnect with one another once the kids have left for college.
 Couples who have been married for 20 years or more suddenly find out how much they have changed and how their needs have evolved through the years.
-Once the children have left the home, many people still have 30 to 40 years of life to enjoy.
+Once the children have left home, many people still have 30 to 40 years of life to enjoy.
 They may decide that they don’t want to spend those years in an unhappy relationship.